mgable/T9Word/readme.md

 To finish the prototype, I place it on my favorite JS online community, which is [Plunkr](http://plnkr.co/edit/xF22yq?p=info "My Prototype") and test on all available browsers and platforms.

 ##### The Production Build
 Once the prototype is approved, I would then refractor to make it a production quality app.
 First, this involves seeding the project using Yeoman.
-I like Yeoman because it inforces standards and insures a certain level of quality.
+I like Yeoman because it enforces standards and insures a certain level of quality.
 The javascript is improved because jshint is executing and all files are automatically concatenated and minified including all css.
+The html template is improved as it uses the HTML5 boilerplate.
 And it all happens automatically.